ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/poc/discovery/README.md

 Positive artifact evidence can establish a scoped supported finding despite an unrelated incomplete inventory; its collection issue remains visible.

+Each inspected GitHub release also records assessment coverage: verified Arm64 artifacts, the remaining bounded inventory, completeness, and specific evidence questions requiring human review.
+Coverage questions do not change the three support statuses or their counts.
+Incomplete pagination, malformed metadata or ambiguous relevant assets can require review even when one artifact is supported.
+Ordinary amd64/Arm64 companions and mixed component names alone do not establish a gap or trigger a review flag.
+Component-family inference and runtime validation remain outside this PoC.
+Older saved findings without structured coverage are explicitly labeled; they are not assumed complete.

 Release selection is the first non-draft, non-prerelease in GitHub API order, within pagination caps.
 It is not a promise of the greatest semantic version.
 The selected legacy `library/mysql:5.7` seed illustrates a tag-specific gap,